ionic-team/ionic-site/content/docs/developer-resources/platform-setup/windows-setup.md

 Accept the license and let the packages install.

+### Gradle
+If you install the Android SDK without ANdroid Studio you have to install Gradle seperatly.
+Download Gradle from the offical [Gradle website](https://gradle.org/)

 ### Environment Variables
 Now that everything's installed, we'll need to set some environment variables for our command line.
 From the startmenu, search for "System Environment Variables".
 From here, we'll update the user variable `PATH` and create a new variable of `ANDROID_HOME`